PhilipKolarov/single_file_projects_python/README.md

 class_traffic_lights - a simple class with changeable trafficl lights, using time;

-change_calculato - a simple function, which calculates how much change is required or if more money needs to be paid;
+change_calculator - a simple function, which calculates how much change is required or if more money needs to be paid;

+time_tracker - a function that prints the current time by a calculation of its own;

 Juice (Directory) - A demonstration of inheritance with classes, using juice as an example